Website icon Xpert.Digital

 Economic researchers and analysts

-The different variants of the HCOB PMI®
+The different versions of the HCOB PMI®

 Flash versions

-Construction PMIs
+Construction industry PMIs

-The Manufacturing Purchasing Managers' Index (PMI) in Detail: A Snapshot of Industrial Activity
+The Manufacturing Purchasing Managers' Index (PMI) in detail: A snapshot of industrial activity

-The importance of the 50 point threshold
+The significance of the 50-point threshold

-Values over 50
+Values above 50

 Values below 50